Time to tap into your frugal gardener with these tips on where to get cheap or free garden plants and seeds.

-To learn more about seed libraries click here
+To learn more about seed libraries check out PIMA County Library

 #4 Discount Seeds

-To learn more about how to save seeds from your food click here
+To learn more about how to save seeds from your food.

 You can regrow plants from many foods you are already eating.
 Buy once, eat again and again.
 It’s recycling at its finest.
 We have re-grown: celery, onions, potatoes, pineapple, avocado, and lettuce.

-Read more here about how to divide plants
+You can learn more about how to divide plants from HGTV.